yusufaine/tp/docs/UserGuide.md

 Example:
 - clear
     - This would generate a clear request that requires a confirmation.
-To confirm to clear the recipe book, type in 'yes',
+To confirm to clear McKitchen, type in 'yes',
     - else, type in 'no'.

 <div markdown="block" class="alert alert-info">

-️:heavy_exclamation_mark: :computer: To clear the recipe book without the confirmation, you can include the prefix `-f` after the `clear` (forced clear) command.
+️:heavy_exclamation_mark: :computer: To clear McKitchen without the confirmation, you can include the prefix `-f` after the `clear` (forced clear) command.
 McKitchen is only able to restore the default sample recipes by running `reset`.
 Currently, McKitchen isn't able to undo actions in the application so use this feature with caution!

 </div>